Here’s a story about how we made World Cup predictions that (almost) came true.

 Our top four made it to the quarter finals.
 Three of them played in the semi finals before the teams ranked 1st and 4th faced each other in the final.
 It took extra time and penalties before Argentina were crowned winners, so France lost by the closest margin.

-Graph theory for the win
+World Cup predictions: graph theory for the win

 We’ll probably try again in 4 years’ time, but until then, we’ll be helping customers apply graph theory in more practical and effective ways.
 Finding insights in connections is what our toolkit technology does best – for use cases ranging from fraud detection to law enforcement, supply chain analysis to network infrastructure management.